kylebaron/mrgsim.sa/README.md

 To this point, we have always used `sens_each` so that each value for each parameter is simulated one at a time.
 Now, simulate the grid or all combinations.

+We use `parseq_cv` here, which generates lower and upper bounds for the range using 50% coefficient of variation.

 ``` r
 library(ggplot2)